justinscoderepo/EzyCommerceChallenges/README.md

 ----
 ### The Problem-Solving Process
-Its a logical question and easy to come to the output.
+It's a logical question and was easy to come to the output.

 #### Answer
 - 08 - Good morning